uselagoon/lagoon/docs/drupal/services/varnish.md

 * Run `drush p-debug-en` to enable debug logging of the purge module, this should show you debugging in the Drupal log under `admin/reports/dblog`
 * Make sure that Drupal sends proper cache headers.
 To test this best use the URL that Lagoon generates for bypassing the Varnish cache, \(locally in Drupal example this is [http://nginx-drupal-example.docker.amazee.io](http://nginx-drupal-example.docker.amazee.io)\).
 Check for `Cache-Control: max-age=900, public` header, where the `900` is what you configured in `$config['system.performance']['cache']['page']['max_age']`
 * Make sure that the environment variable `VARNISH_BYPASS` is **not** set to `true` \(see `docker-compose.yml` and run `docker-compose up -d varnish` to make sure the environment variable is configured correctly\).
-* If all fails and before you flip your table, talk to the Lagoon Team, we're happy to help.
+* If all fails and before you flip your table (╯°□°）╯︵ ┻━┻, talk to the Lagoon team, we're happy to help.